|Title||[Anson Phelps Stokes house "Bay Villa"]|

 |Collection||Staten Island Geographic Collection|

 Original B&W print on off-white cardboard mount.
 View of the portico of the Anson Phelps Stokes house "Bay Villa" in New Brighton, Staten Island.
+The view looks out from the house toward the lawn.
 The portico is highly decorated with floral swags and potted plants.
 Printed inscription on mount below the photo: "ALMSTAEDT, PHOTO.
 TOMPKINSVILLE, S.I."
 Printed inscription on reverse of mount: "ALMSTAEDT / PORTRAIT & LANDSCAPE / PHOTOGRAPHER / TOMPKINSVILLE, S.I. / PUBLISHER OF PHOTOGRAPHS OF / Staten Island Scenery."

 (Keywords: New York)

 In May 1880, Mr. and Mrs. Anson Phelps Stokes celebrated their 15th wedding anniversary by hosting an elaborate garden party at their home, known as "Bay Villa," in New Brighton, Staten Island.
 The affair, with more than 750 invited guests, featured a variety of sports, a full orchestra, a dance floor, and a 16-course dinner that the New York Times described as a "marvel of culinary art."
 The evening ended with a display of fireworks on the lawn in front of the house.